Your Marriage Isn’t The “War of the Roses”

 I wonder if you can relate?
 They finally get the house of their dreams.
 She feels overwhelmed because on the very first day he misses the cue that she desperately needs his help.
 Instead, he says he has to go to the office – she’s on her own.

 There’s another time when Oliver asks Barbara not to give the kids so much candy because they might gain extra weight.
 She dismisses what he says and low and behold, the children become overweight.

 The last thing I’ll mention as a moment of disconnection is when Barbara asks her attorney husband to review a contract for a business she plans to start.
 Her hubby gets distracted by a fly.
 He comes to the rescue and kills the fly with her contract, hands it to her without reviewing it and walks out.
 Later at bedtime, he asks where her “little” contract is as he has time to review it now.
 She explained she needed it reviewed much earlier.
 Her self worth is tanked.

 There were so many occasions when this couple hurt each other.
 They loved each other, but after interaction after interaction of learning that you can’t depend on your partner to be there for you when you need them most, you stop feeling safe with them.
 You stop trusting them.
 You’re angry and sad, and fearful that this relationship, too, will end.
 Your marriage or relationship does not have to continue or end like the “War of the Roses.”
 You can get help before it is too late.

-START COUPLES & MEDITATION THERAPY IN CHARLOTTE OR ANYWHERE IN THE STATE OF NORTH CAROLINA
+START COUPLES & MEDITATION THERAPY IN DURHAM OR ANYWHERE IN THE STATE OF NORTH CAROLINA

 See you next week to slow down.
 Breathe.